 - 1. Slightly loosen the knob that keeps the mount fixed to the tripod base to allow its Azimuth rotation, while still keeping it safely on the tripod. - 2.
 Slightly loosen the black knurled side knobs to allow the Latitude (altitude) movement. - 3.
-Once you are confident that the polar scope is correctly oriented, use small movements of the Azimuth and Altitude adjustment knobs to place Polaris exactly in the center of the classical reticle's corresponding small circle in or in the defined hour position for the newer type reticle. - 4.
+Put the polar scope's star diagonal in a comfortable position and tighten all knobs in this position. - 4.
+Once you are confident that the polar scope is correctly oriented, use small movements of the Azimuth and Altitude adjustment knobs to place Polaris exactly in the center of the classical reticle's corresponding small circle in or in the defined hour position for the newer type reticle. - 5.
 When finished, firmly re-tighten the Altitude and Azimuth knobs as well as those fixing the mount to the tripod.
 The mount is now aligned to the celestial North Pole.